 If your chlorine reading is only a little over 3ppm don’t sweat about it.
 Just stop adding more chlorine to the water.

-If you’ve got a chlorinator or a chlorine feeder, turn it off.
+If you’ve got a saltwater chlorine generator ((sometimes called a chlorinator) or a chlorine feeder, turn it off or reduce the power level.

 If you use a chlorine floater, remove it from the pool.

-If you’ve got a chlorine tablet in your skimmer, remove it.
+If you’ve got a chlorine tablet in your skimmer or in your pool, remove it.

 As long as you’re not adding more chlorine to the water, by the time a couple of swimmers have jumped in and added the de-chlorinating effect of their smelly feet, armpits, and backsides to the accumulating dirt, debris, and bugs that constantly hit the pool, the problem will solve itself.